Buttons are tied to an action of some kind.

 <div class="primary button">Avoid</div>

-Note: It is approprite to use a elements with class="button" if the objective is to create a link that visually resembles a button.
+if the objective is to create a link that visually resembles a button.
 An element's purpose and desired visual appearance* are completely separate concerns.

 <!-- This is discouraged -->